OCLC-Developer-Network/devconnect-online-oclc-apis-101/tutorial/tutorial-06.md

     - institution from your config file as context institution
     - user variable as the user
     3. If an Access Token is retrieved
-        1. set it to the context.accessToken variable
+        1. set it to the application accessToken variable
         2. continue on the way
     4. if no access token can be retrieved, show error screen